Colchester Institute Skip To Main Content

 We will assess your application and email you with a decision.
 If you are successful then we will tell you how much you have been awarded, what the award is for, how the award will be made and when you can expect to receive any payment.

+Please note that all payments are dependent on your attendance record and you displaying satisfactory behaviour during your time at Colchester Institute.
 Colchester Institute reserves the right to remove support due to students’ misbehaviour, fraud or if the reputation of the College is brought into disrepute.
 You will be expected to demonstrate commitment to your course through completion of work and engagement in class activities.
 The College will expect to see attendance of over 90% maintained throughout the year.

-• Applications received on or before 31st July will be processed before the end of August.
+• Applications received on or before 31st July will be processed before the endof August.

-• Applications received on or after the 1st August may take longer to process so you should ensure that you budget for any expenses that you are likely to incur during your first weeks at College.
+• Applications received on or after the 1st August may take longer to process soyou should ensure that you budget for any expenses that you are likely toincur during your first weeks at College.

 If your application is unsuccessful, we will write to you explaining why.